Restoration and Preservation

 Window Restoration: After centuries of battering by the elements, the cottage windows are being lovingly refurbished, one by one.
 And in tandem with this project, the Trust offers workshops on window restoration.

-Groundskeeping: Eleven acres and a large front garden sloping down to the sea require hours of cutting, pruning and trimming by a team of volunteers each season.
-The Trust always welcomes new people power to our maintenance team.
+Groundskeeping and Stonework : Eleven acres and a large front garden sloping down to the sea require hours of cutting, pruning and trimming by a team of volunteers each season.
+The Trust always welcomes new people to our grounds maintenance team.

-Road Access: In a battle with climate change and the consequent heavy rainfalls, recent road washouts have necessitated a major undertaking to improve drainage and rebuild the 500 m road leading to the cottage.
+Road Access: In a battle with climate change and the consequent heavy rainfalls, road washouts in recent years have necessitated a major undertaking to improve drainage and rebuild the 500 m road leading to the cottage.

 Solar Power Upgrade: Remote and far along the coastline, the cottage remains off the grid.
 Solar powered batteries supply lights and sufficient power to recharge guests’ electronic toys.

-New Fireplace: Along with the new roof, the brick chimney will be rebuilt, allowing the Trust to install a propane fireplace.
+New Fireplace: Along with the new roof, the brick chimney was rebuilt in 2022, which will enable the Trust to install a propane fireplace.
 This will provide a second source of heat, not only adding to the comfort but also the ambience on those cool spring or fall evenings.

 Engage: Help us achieve our goals and keep Kent Cottage in pristine condition for the enjoyment of generations to come,